MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-postgresql-to-azure.md

 - Preparation:

-  - Setup a virtual network (VNet) to access the database:

-    - You can create a VNet connection using [VPN gateways](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways) in various ways.
+  - Set up a virtual network (VNet) to access the database.
+You can create a VNet connection using [VPN gateways](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways) in various ways.

   - Create a Database Migration Service resource:
     - In the [Azure portal](https://portal.azure.com), select **Add a resource**.